COVID-19 pandemic in Florida: Parks

 The Florida Department of Environmental Protection announced on March 22 that they would be closing all state parks to the public.
 Miami Beach reopened a number of public parks on April 29.
 Over the following weekend, authorities issued over 7,000 verbal warnings to people who were not wearing face masks.
 Most were at South Pointe Park.
 On the morning of May 4, the city announced that South Pointe Park was closed again until further notice.
 Pinellas and Manatee County Public beaches would reopen on May 4 with both counties requiring social distancing.
 County parks in Hillsborough County would reopen on May 18.

-For the 2020 Fourth of July weekend:

-Palm Beach County: All beaches — public and private — closed Friday through Sunday.
-Restaurants and retail establishments within beach parks and boat ramps were allowed to remain open.

-Collier County: Beaches closed from 11 a.m. to 5 p.m.
-Marco Island closed city-owned pedestrian access to the beach, and some hotels did the same after local leaders expressed worry that Floridians might drive to the area without the South Florida closures.

-Pinellas County: Leaders did not plan to close beaches for Fourth of July weekend, but they expected big crowds.
+Several beaches were closed for the 2020 Fourth of July weekend.

-Lee County: Leaders kept their Southwest Florida beaches open, but Sanibel Island closed city-owned paid beach parking lots over the weekend.

-Brevard and Volusia County: Beaches remained open during the holiday weekend.

-Duval County: When announcing the new mask ordinance, Jacksonville city leaders said beaches would be open through the weekend.

 Sports

 Most of the state's sports teams were affected by the pandemic.
 Several leagues postponed or suspended their seasons starting March 12.
-Major League Baseball (MLB) canceled the remainder of spring training, and announced that the season would be postponed indefinitely.
-The National Basketball Association announced the season would be suspended for 30 days, affecting the Miami Heat and Orlando Magic.
-The National Hockey League season was suspended indefinitely, affecting the Florida Panthers and Tampa Bay Lightning.
+Major League Baseball (MLB) canceled the remainder of spring training, affecting the Miami Marlins and Tampa Bay Rays and the other Florida spring training teams. and announced that the season would be postponed indefinitely.
+The National Basketball Association (NBA) announced the season would be suspended for 30 days, affecting the Miami Heat and Orlando Magic.
+The National Hockey League (NHL) season was suspended indefinitely, affecting the Florida Panthers and Tampa Bay Lightning.
 The Miami Open, a major tennis tournament on the ATP Tour and WTA Tour was canceled for the first time in its history on March 12.
+In motorsports NASCAR was scheduled to race at Homestead-Miami Speedway on March 20–22, however on March 12 NASCAR announced that the races would be held behind doors, but one day later NASCAR cancelled the races and rescheduled them for June 13–14.
+INDYCAR was scheduled to race on the streets in St. Petersburgh on March 15 for its season opener, but INDYCAR announced that the race would be held behind doors before one day later cancelling the race and rescheduling it for the season finale on October 25.